Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ Stereo (expose each channel, with 1 & i in the name).
             - ⋯ Write-mode: create a window and draw in it for video, and/or play the audio that we get.
 Debugging, essentially.
     - ⋯ System resources: CPU (% free mem and per-core % used) and GPU if available (roughly, % free mem and % used; align if possible).
-    - ⋯ Time, as sines-of-time-multiples, with 100FPS as the most-frequent-wave-period.
     - ⋯ Read from Internet, through WebRTC.
 Many machines can thus gather into one sensor network.
-        - ⋯ Each data packet (1+ cells) references its meta-data (cell shape) by ID; when/if meta-data changes, it's re-sent, and the other side can request it if it doesn't know it (such as when the packet got lost).
-Though, cell shape shouldn't ever change, or there's a big problem in ML models.
-        - ⋯ Discourage disengagements: on user disconnect, hold its last block (`0` everywhere except the user in the name) with `-1` reward, for as many frames as specified (`8` by default).
-Dying is bad.
-        - ⋯ Benchmark throughput, over localhost, with the default data (a file, preferably always the same one).
+Same as JS.
     - ⋯ Read from file/s.
+Same as JS.
     - ⋯ Launched-by-another-process STDIO.
 Model's outputs are sent, and model inputs are received as feedback (`0` or random noise in the first frame); inputs and outputs have separate cells, separated by type if possible.
 (With prediction & compute, one brain/model can download any knowledge and intuition for free, in the background.
 All models can gather in one.)
         - ⋯ Connect CPU-side GPT-2, which acts word-per-word, or even letter-per-letter and integrates like the keyboard sensor, by sharing parts of the name.
         - ⋯ Connect a GAN's generator, from a random or drifting vector to some simple data, such as MNIST digits, or even a very simple tabular dataset.
 See whether listening to this can somehow give an understanding.
+(Listening to data directly has proven to be extremely low-bandwidth in practice, so, probably not.)
     - ⋯ A [Puppeteer](https://pptr.dev/)ed browser, where the JS extension is installed, and we make it inject interfaces and collect data by calling a Puppeteer-injected function (from base64 data, to a promise of base64 feedback) for us.

 - ⋯ Transforms:
+    - ⋯ TODO: Same as JS.
+(No need to write this down again.)
     - ⋯ Shuffle cells, to make models/brains that are not fully order-independent become such.
     - ⋯ Reward sender, which replaces `0`s in all cells' first number with the reward.
 To specify per-user reward in one place.
 (The idealized job: you give it your situation, it makes your number go up.)
         - ⋯ Configurable reward, via a closure that's called each frame.
 By default, Ctrl+Down is `-1` reward, Ctrl+Up is `+1` reward, otherwise `0`.